-City staff recommends the RDA adopt a resolution finding and declaring the UPEC property to be a "blighted area", designating it as a "project area", and seeking the approval of the Common Council as provided below.
+City staff recommends the RDA adopt a resolution finding and declaring the UPEC property to be a "blighted property", designating it as a "project area", and seeking the approval of the Common Council as provided below.

-City staff also recommends, the Common Council find and declare the UPEC property blighted and in need of a blight elimination project, approve the designation of the property as a project area, approve the proposed transfer from City to RDA for the sum of \$1.00 and other good and valuable consideration, and approve the RDA undertaking demolition of any structures within the project area to occur only following acquisition of the project area by the RDA.
+City staff also recommends, the Common Council find and declare the UPEC property blighted and in need of a blight elimination project, find that a comprehensive development plan is not necessary to determine the need for acquisition or the uses after acquisition or the relationship of the acquisition to other redevelopment by the RDA, approve the designation of the property as a project area, approve the proposed transfer from City to RDA for the sum of \$1.00 and other good and valuable consideration, and approve the RDA undertaking demolition of any structures within the project area to occur only following acquisition of the project area by the RDA.